threader/PC-Tuning/docs/post-install.md

 slmgr /ato
 ```

+- Ensure that the activation process was successful by checking the activation status in computuer properties

 ## Visual Cleanup

 - Disable features on the taskbar, unpin shortcuts & tiles from the taskbar & start menu